The AAV Digital Twin 1.0

 BaseFit defines a third option: NNK-scale combinatorial diversity, stop codons suppressed to a negligible fraction, coverage concentrated on the sequence space the first round identified as promising, and all of it implementable through standard doped oligonucleotide synthesis at degenerate library cost.
 The trade-off disappears.

-Available for early-access programs with experimental validation built in.
+Available for programs with experimental validation built in

 AAV DIGITAL TWIN: TECHNICAL OVERVIEW